yeoneung/eradication_simulation/README.md

 Before running, you should add 'calculate_optimal_time.m' to the path.

 ## Reference values
 The reference values are computed via the multiple shooting algorithm.
 To obtain these values, run 'ref_shooting.m' file.

+It will generate reference values of $u(x,y,0), $u(x,y,0.5), $u(x,y,1) with the spatial discretization above.

 # Solving Hamilton-Jacobi-Bellman equation
 Run 'solve_pde_w_shooting'.